Ghosted (2023 film): Plot

-At CIA headquarters, Sadie and Cole take a lie-detector test where Cole satisfies the agents that he is a civilian but is hurt by the revelation that Sadie believes that she should have sacrificed him for the mission.
+At CIA headquarters, Sadie and Cole take a lie-detector test where he satisfies the agents that he is a civilian but is hurt by the revelation that she believes that she should have sacrificed him for the mission.
 Sadie is suspended for losing Aztec and the agency briefly tries to turn Cole against her; however, he deduces the passcode after seeing an unusual crop in the photos from Sadie's mission reports.
 With this new leverage, the agency convinces Cole to resume masquerading as the Taxman, luring Leveque with an offer to sell the code.

 Leveque meets Cole at a revolving restaurant with interested buyer for Aztec, Mr. Utami, and has the agents monitoring Cole killed.
 Sadie arrives, restoring Cole's trust in her, and she sells the passcode to Mr. Utami for $10 million.
 She immediately uses the money to place a bounty on Leveque, and they are suddenly surrounded by bounty hunters.

 A gunfight erupts.
 Cole and Sadie fight their way through the bounty hunters and Utami's bodyguards by working together.
-While inexperienced, Cole proves to have excellent instincts during the fight, supporting Sadie by throwing opponents to the ground and using a shotgun to provide cover; however, Wagner pulls Cole into the mechanical room where their one-on-one fight damages the restaurant's revolving mechanism.
+While inexperienced, Cole proves to have excellent instincts during the fight, supporting Sadie by throwing opponents to the ground and using a shotgun to provide cover.

+However, Wagner pulls Cole into the mechanical room where their one-on-one fight damages the restaurant's revolving mechanism.
 Leveque shoots Utami, and Cole kills Wagner by throwing him into the mechanism.
 Returning, Cole assists Sadie pursuing Leveque against the walls of the restaurant as its speed increases.
-Sadie manages to send Leveque crashing through a window to his death and narrowly saves the Aztec device while using Cole as an anchor.
+She manages to send Leveque crashing through a window to his death and narrowly saves the Aztec device while using Cole as an anchor.

 Rekindling their relationship, Sadie meets Cole's family.
 The two reveal they are now traveling together while Cole conducts his research and Sadie "hunts down" her clients, allowing them to make time for each other.